zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 **Parameter description:**：

 -   date: Datetime type.
 If the input is ‘string’ type, it is converted to ‘datetime’ type.
 If it is another data type, an exception indicated.
 -   datepart: String type constant.
 The extensional date format is supported.
-If ‘datepart’ does not meet the specified format or is other data type, it causes an exception.
+If ‘datepart’ does not meet the specified format or is other data type, an exception is indicated.

 **Return value**: